outoftheboxplugins/QuickActions-docs/settings.md

 Inside `Editor Preferences → Out-of-the-Box Plugins → Quick Menu` you can find all the relevant plugin settings.

-TODO: Not worth covering now since favourites & recents might change the looks.
+TODO: Not worth covering now since they will change once recent and favourites commands are implemented.